vzachari/IronSmithQSM/README.md

 #### a) MATLAB

 Ironsmith requires Matlab to run MEDI and supports versions R2017b to R2019b.
 Matlab is not needed if MEDI is not required.
-The symbolic link/command "matlab" must exist and should open one of the required Matlab versions.
+Please edit Matlab_Config.txt in IronSmithQSM folder with the path to the matlab executable on your system.
+*(e.g. /usr/local/MATLAB/R2019b/bin/matlab)*

 #### b) Singularity